kopteryx/AEM-3103-Final-Project-2024/README.md

 ![Alternative Text](./Figures/curvefit.png)

 The MonteCarlo graph shows the resulting glide from 100 different iterations of random parameters from which you can visually extract the general behavior of the system under different conditions.

-Using the data obtained from the graph, an average was identified and was plotted with polyfit and polyval leading to the construction of fifth order polynomial slope showcasing the linearity of both Height and Range with respect to time.
+Using the data obtained from the graph, an average was identified and was plotted with polyfit and polyval leading to the construction of fifth order polynomial slope showcasing the linearity of both height and range with respect to time.
 Range increases with time whereas height decreased with it.

+While calculating and plotting the lines of the MonteCarlo, the sums of the ranges, heights, and time were recorded, being divided by the total iterations (in our case, 100) to supply us with an average for the 3 components.
+By using polyfit to extract a 5th order polynomial of the range and height plugging it into the polyval function evaluating the polynomial at each time interval.
+Plotting the polyval of height and range vs time produced beautiful linear graphs.

 ## Fig. 3: Time Derivatives
 ![Alternative Text](./Figures/derivatives.png)

 This figure shows the time-derivative of both the height and range as a function of time, which is based on the Figure one curve fitting from the Monte Carlo Simulation.
+The process of obtaining and graphing the time-derivatives vs time was done through the built in derivative approximation function, diff.
+Taking the 'diff' of both the polyval of range and height dividing it by the diff of time produces drdt and dhdt.
+These values will be plotted against time to create the drdt and dhdt vs time.

 ## Graphical Animation